StarRocks/starrocks/docs/en/administration/management/resource_management/resource_group.md

   > **NOTE**
   >
-  > Currently, `max_cpu_cores` is only used to specify the threshold that triggers query queue on the FE side.
+  > Currently, `max_cpu_cores` can only be used to specify the threshold that triggers query queue on the FE side.
 It cannot limit the CPU usage of a query on the BE side.
 For more details, refer to [Query queues - Specify resource thresholds for resource group-level query queues](./query_queues.md#specify-resource-thresholds-for-resource-group-level-query-queues).

 - `spill_mem_limit_threshold`